fadhilx/jekyll-multi-paginate/README.md

 |           └── index.html	# have 2 posts with post.lang = fr
 └── index.html
 ```

-### Plugins on GitHub Pages
+## Plugins on GitHub Pages
-GitHub Pages is powered by Jekyll.
-However, all Pages sites are generated using the --safe option to disable custom plugins for security reasons.
+[GitHub Pages](https://pages.github.com/) is powered by [Jekyll](https://github.com/jekyll).
+However, all Pages sites are generated using the --safe option to disable [custom plugins](https://jekyllrb.com/docs/plugins/) for security reasons.
 Unfortunately, this means your plugins won’t work if you’re deploying to GitHub Pages.

 You can still use GitHub Pages to publish your site, but you’ll need to convert the site locally and push the generated static files to your GitHub repository instead of the Jekyll source files.

+Move `.git` folder to generated `_site` folder, then add, commit and push to your Github.

 ## Contributing